ethen8181/machine-learning/README.md

 # machine-learning

-Me learning some machine learning and data mining techniques as a novice.
+Learning machine learning and data mining techniques as a novice.
 Each folder is independent of one another.

 **Coursera** : 2015.10.16 (document later)